Danhayes3008/Milestone-project1/README.md

 Band members linked to there indevidual wikki links page. with information on the band page added to make it look better than just having there name's and pictures.

+<strong>Help:</strong>

+Received help from Robin Zigmond on the slack general chat room in regards to an error i was having with setting an image as a background.
+After sharing some of my code and screen-shot of my file directory, he pointed out that i forgot to add ../../ at front of the name for my image to be used.

+<a href="https://github.com/Eventyret">Eventyret</a> provided some help fixing a
+problem with my bootstrap elements.
+After a few minuets he pointed out i was using the wrong bootstrap version, and advised i cange it from the 4.4.0 version to the 3.3.7 version.